microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 Note that currently, each process can only have one Immortal, due to global data structures which aren't currenly sharable.
 This limitation could, however, change eventually.

-The other think to note in main, is the existence of receivePort and sendPort.
+The other thing to note in main, is the existence of receivePort and sendPort.
 The two variables are passed into the Deploy method, and are the two ports which this process uses to communicate with its local ImmortalCoordinator.
 Specifically, each instance consists of two running processes which run in the same VM/machine/container, and which fail and recover together.
 When logically creating instances with the Ambrosia RegisterInstance command, these ports are specified in reverse, which is to say that the ImmortalCoordinator's receive port is the application process's send port, and visa-versa.

 Client1
 -----------